Van Jones: A children's crusade Jesus would be proud of

 Will policymakers take heed?
 The answer seems to lie in an unlikely place: with our children.

-The children of Parkland, Florida,are leading and people are listening.
+The children of Parkland, Florida, are leading and people are listening.
 Jesus would be proud.

 Our children, as much as they receive our professions of love, have not always received our respect.
 In Jesus' time, children had very little status, and yet when his disciples were turning away the children and not allowing them to come receive blessings, Jesus said, "Let the little children come to me, and do not hinder them, for the kingdom of heaven belongs to such as these."